aslak3/cpu32/README.md

 This is of course a work in progress.

+# Rationale/Motivation

+I had a lot of fun working on my 16 bit softcore processor (https://github.com/aslak3/cpu), and thought it would be interesting to extend the design to a 32 bit processor.

+* I'm one of those odd programmers who enjoy writing code in assembly.
+I want to produce an ISA which is pleasent to program in assembly, even if this means it does not perform as well in other envirnoments, such as when it is the target of a C compiler.
+* Carrying on from that, it would be terrific to look at producing an LLVM target for this design.
+And with that in mind, it should have the necessary ISA features to make running C code reasonably performant.
+* Sitting between RISC and CISC is a nice place to be.
+  * Stack operations with multiple registers in one instruction is not very RISC like at all, and would certainly hinder a future pipelined design.
+None the less it's a big programmer convience.
+  * On the other hand, being a load/store based processor has obvious benifits.
+* I'm happy to borrow ideas from other designs.
+* An eventual goal is to look at introducing a pipeline, though this may ential a partial or even complete redisgn of the ISA and the design itself.
+  * This project is also a good place to explore my interest in processor design.
+For instance, it would be interesting to look at switching to a microcoded control unit, just for the experience of doing so.
+* This seems like a nice logic block to use to explore other areas of computer systems design, such as memory controllers for SDRAM etc.

-# Summary of planned features
+# Summary of features, implemented and planned

+## General

 * 32 bit address and databuses
+* 32 bit instruction word
+* 16 x 32 bit general purpose registers
-* 32 bit opcodes
+* 32 bit Program Counter
+* No microcode: a coded state machine is used
+* CustomASM (https://github.com/hlorenzi/customasm) is the current assembler

+## Memory

-* Long, Word and Byte size memory accesses, with signed/unsigned extension on byte reads
+* Long, Word and Byte size memory accesses, with signed/unsigned extension on byte  and word reads
   - Bus error signal on unaligned word transfers

+## Instructions

 * Some opcodes (like LOADI, JUMPs, BRANCHes, ALUMI, CALLs) have one following immediate value/address
-* 16 x 32 bit general purpose registers
-* 32 bit Program Counter
 * Load an immediate 32 bit quantity at the following address
 * Load the lower 16 bit portion in one instruction word, sign extended to 32 bits
 * Load and store instructions operate either through a register, an immediate address or a register with an immediate displacement, or the program counter with an immediate displacement.
 Immediate displacements may either be a following long or an integrated byte, which is sign extended.
-* Clear instruction
+* Clear instruction as assembler nicety
 * Simple status bits: zero, negative, carry and overflow
 * ALU operations including
-  - add, add with carry, subtract, subtract with carry, signed and unsigned 8 bit to 16 bit multiply, increment, decrement, and, or, xor, not, shift left, shift right, copy, negation, etc
+  - add, add with carry, subtract, subtract with carry, signed and unsigned 8 bit to 16 bit multiply, and, or, xor, not, shift left, shift right, copy, negation, etc
 * ALU operations are of the form DEST <= OPERAND1 op OPERAND2, or DEST <= op OPERAND
   - ALUMI operates with an immediate operand, eg. add r0,r1,#123
-  - ALUMQ operates with an integrated sign exteded byte inside the instruciton word, eg. addq r0,r1,#2
+  - ALUMQ operates with an integrated sign exteded byte inside the instruction word, eg. addq r0,r1,#2
+  - Assembler provides shorthand versions, eg: add r0,#123
-* Conditional and uncoditional jumps and branches: always, on each flag set or clear with don't cares
+* Conditional and uncoditional flow control, including calling subroutines and return: always, on each flag set or clear with don't cares
+* Flags (currently just the four condition codes) can be manually ORed/ANDed
 * Nop and Halt instructions

-* Stacking: call/return
-  - conditional using the same mechanism as branching, eg callbranchz subroutine
+## Stack

-* Stacking: psuh and pop a single register, push and pop multiple registers eg: push r0,r1+r3+r5 - push r1, r3 and r5 onto r0.
+* Push and pop a single register, push and pop multiple registers eg: push r0,r1+r3+r5 - push r1, r3 and r5 onto r0.
-* No microcode: a coded state machine is used
-* CustomASM (https://github.com/hlorenzi/customasm) is the current assembler

 # Started